CoMakery/comakery-app/README.md

 ## Project Vision

-CoMakery hangs out in Slack and creates Project Coins.
+CoMakery hangs out in Slack and creates Project Tokens.
 It helps you to distribute profit and tracks your fair share of projects you work on.

 ## Current Implementation Status